suatatan/suatatan.github.io/_posts/2014-10-01-highlights-from-transport-sector-from-indicative.md

 ---
+categories:
+- genel
+date: 2014-10-01
 layout: post
-title: "Highlights from transport sector from Indicative Strategy Paper for Turkey 2014-2020"
-date: 2014-10-01
-categories:
-  - "genel"
 tags:
+- ekonomi
+- english
+- ipa
-  - "ekonomi"
+- kamu-yonetimi
-  - "ipa"
+- longread
-  - "kamu-yonetimi"
+- technology
+title: Highlights from transport sector from Indicative Strategy Paper for Turkey 2014-2020
 ---

 > The main objective of IPA II assistance between  2014  and 2020 for Turkey’s transport sector is to facilitate  Turkey’s  connection with the TEN-T rail network  and  develop sustainable, low-carbon, intelligent and safe transport in line with EU standards.